meyvizhii/website/index.md

 Passionate about science outreach, I also help coordinate talks and workshops as a co-organizer of the [R-Ladies Bangalore](https://www.meetup.com/rladies-bangalore/?msockid=249ea3195d2e6f811d22b60a5c546e13) chapter.
 Caricature-ising technical research into digestible cartoons is another way I attempt to engage with science [outreach](\_pages\portfolio.html).
 More information on my backkground can be found in my [CV](\files\Meyvizhi_CV.pdf).

-I am always open to hearing about cool science, books ([A Man Called Ove](https://www.goodreads.com/book/show/18774964-a-man-called-ove) is a good read) and food+restaurant reccomendations([Masala Dosa](https://centraltiffinroom.com/) and [Napoli](https://www.santaluciaglasgow.com/)).
+I am always open to hearing about cool science, books ([A Man Called Ove](https://www.goodreads.com/book/show/18774964-a-man-called-ove) is a good read) and food+restaurant reccomendations([Masala Dosas](https://centraltiffinroom.com/)).

 - [Research](/research)
 - [Outreach](/outreach)